 Many factors affect how a child develops, learns and behaves.
-From birth order, uncontrolled peer pressures, sudden traumatic events, school experiences and mental disorders, parents are playing a constant tug-of-war with nature versus nurture.
+From birth order, uncontrolled peer pressures, sudden traumatic events, school experiences, and mental disorders, parents are playing a constant tug-of-war with nature versus nurture.
 Aside from these factors that are seemingly out of a parent’s hands, though, they remain one of the most powerful influences in their child’s life.
 What a parent does and says to their child can have lasting effects.

 Sometimes, though, parents don’t always know what to say or do in the face of adversity, struggle or confrontation.
 There are many times when a parent is coping with their own experiences—past or present—and they’re left emotionally drained and with a compromised ability to make decisions.
-A parent could be living through a difficult divorce, or have grown up in a volatile home with poor parenting role models, or they could be suffering from addiction or financial hardship, all while trying to raise their own child as best as possible.
+A parent could be living through a difficult divorce, have grown up in a volatile home with poor parenting role models, or they could be suffering from addiction or financial hardship, all while trying to raise their own child as best as possible.

-We know that parents needs a helping hand, too—and that’s why we’re here.
+We know that parents need a helping hand, too—and that’s why we’re here.
 Family Psychiatry and Therapy is ready with professionals who will take into account your parenting style and emotional state when planning the best therapy for you.
 We take the time to listen to you, uncover the roots of any kinks in the parent-child relationship, and plan a tailored course of action to get you and your child on the path to a happy, healthy future.
-Without compassionate help, you will be shown specific skills you can take back and use with your family at home.
+With compassionate help, you will be shown specific skills you can take back and use with your family at home.
 Through building good habits and opening communications from you to your child, your progress will be monitored in our sessions until your goals have been met.
 Don’t panic when you don’t have the answers; let us help you today.

 Therapy for Couples Seeking Understanding